iterative/dvc.org/static/docs/user-guide/data-sharing/mounted-cache.md

 and `dvc pull` are needed to share the data, just a `dvc checkout` will be sufficient.

-> ** ❗ Caution:** Deleting data from the cache will also make it vanish from
+> ** ❗ Caution:** Deleting data from the cache will also make it disappear from
 > the cache of the other users.
-So, be careful with the command `dvc gc` which
+So, be careful with the command `dvc gc` (which
-> cleans obsolete data from the cache and consult the other users of the cache
+> cleans obsolete data from the cache) and consult the other users of the
-> before using it.
+> project before using this command.

 The optimization in data management comes from using the _symlink_ cache type.
 You can find more details about it in the page of [Large Dataset Optimization](https://dvc.org/doc/user-guide/large-dataset-optimization).

-## SSHFS Mounted Cache Example
+## Mounted Cache Example

 In this example we will see how to share data with the help of a cache directory that is mounted through SSHFS.
 We are using a SSHFS example because it is easy